crcx/retroforth/literate/Rx.md

 d 201806
 ~~~

-Both of these are pointers. `Dictionary` points to the most recent
+Both of these are pointers. `Dictionary` points to the most
-dictionary entry.
-(See the *Dictionary* section at the end of this
+recent dictionary entry.
+(See the *Dictionary* section at the
-file.) `Heap` points to the next free memory address.
-This is hard
+end of this file.) `Heap` points to the next free address.
-coded to an address beyond the end of the Rx kernel.
-It'll be fine
+This is hard coded to an address beyond the end of the Rx
+kernel.
+I adjust this as needed if the kernel grows or shinks
-tuned as development progresses.
-See the *Interpreter &amp; Compiler*
+significantly.
+See the *Interpreter &amp; Compiler* section
-section for more on this.
+for more on this.

 ## Nga Instruction Set

-The core Nga instruction set consists of 27 instructions.
-Rx begins by
+As mentioned earlier, Nga provides 27 instructions.
+Rx begins
-assigning each to a separate function.
-These are not intended for direct
+the actual coding by assigning each to a separate function.
+These are not intended for direct use; the compiler will fetch
-use; in Rx the compiler will fetch the opcode values to use from these
+the opcode values to use from these functions when compiling.
-functions when compiling.
-Some of them will also be wrapped in normal
+Many will also be exposed in the initial dictionary.
-functions later.

 ~~~
 : _nop